c1rcuslegend/Data_Science_and_Machine_Learning_projects/clustering_antarctic_penguins_species/README.md

-Use machine learning techniques such as K-means Clustering, Normalization, PCA to uncover concealed patterns, clusters, and relationships that exist within the dataset
+This project utilizes K-Means clustering, normalization, and PCA to reveal hidden patterns, clusters, and relationships within dataset of antarctic penguins species.